-The SQO conducting the SCA has the responsibility to update the SARPcheck Register of an airline completing SARPcheck Phase I, unless the Operator wishes not to be listed on the Phase I registry, along with email evidence to inform the other SQO's that they made the Registry update.
+The SQO conducting the SCA has the responsibility to submit a request for updating the registry to the NFPBH including all required information for the registry entry on the day of the conclusion of the last auditing activities, so that the NFPB can immediately update the SARPcheck Register of an airline completing SARPcheck Phase I27 unless theShould the Operator wishes not to be listed on the Phase I registry the auditing SQO shall immediately inform the NFPB about this wish, along with email evidence to inform the other SQO's that they made the Registry update.

-Once the Closing Meeting has concluded, the Operator will be visible on the SARPcheck Register within three business days at the location of the auditing SQO as having completed SARPcheck Phase I.
+Once the Closing Meeting has concluded and provided that all required auditing including the conduct of all Observational Assessments has been accomplished, the Operator will be visible on the SARPcheck Register within three business days at the location of the auditing SQO as having completed SARPcheck Phase I.

-The SQO that is verifying closure of the non-Compliances has the responsibility to update the SARPcheck Register of an Operator completing SARPcheck Phase II, along with email evidence to inform the other SQO's that they made the Registry update.
+The SQO that is verifying closure of the non-Compliances has the responsibility to request any update to the SARPcheck Register of an Operator completing SARPcheck Phase II from the NFPB, along with email evidence to inform the other SQO's that they made the Registry update.